Power BI Tutorial

 Power BI Dashboard

-Power Bl Desktop is an enlargement tool used to generate dashboards and reports.
-Power Bl applications will be accessed by other users through desktop and mobile devices.
+Power BI Desktop is a development tool used to generate dashboards and reports.
+Power BI applications can be accessed by other users through desktop and mobile devices.

 • Power Pivot: It is used for data modeling for in-memory analytics.